Shamrock Shake is the homemade version of the St. Patrick’s Day treat made with vanilla ice cream, mint extract, whipped cream, and a cherry!

 - Maraschino Cherries: Make sure you dry your maraschino cherries well before adding them to the shake or it will run into the whipped cream.

-McDonald's Shamrock Shake
+How to Store Shamrock Shake

-Mix the ice cream, milk, extract and food coloring on high in your blender.
+- Mix the ice cream, milk, extract and food coloring on high in your blender.

-Top with whipped cream, sanding sugar and a cherry.
+- Top with whipped cream, sanding sugar and a cherry.